eight04/vpip/docs/commands.rst

 By default, this command only chooses a release from the compatible version range.
 For example: if the current version is ``0.4.5``, the compatible range is ``>=0.4.5,<0.5``; if the current version is ``1.8.7``, the compatible range is ``>=1.8.7,<2``.

-If no package is specified, the command update all local packages in the dependencies.
+If no package is specified, the command updates all local packages in the dependencies.

 Options: